 British immigrant Elizabeth Taylor opened Sydney’s first farmers’ market at French’s Forest in Sydney, concentrating on organic and locally grown food.
 Her experience in running markets in the UK led her to found several markets around Sydney.

 The Pyrmont Village website, which now appears to be defunct, had an article on the history of farmers’ markets in Sydney.
-Here’s the original text:
+Here’s part of the original text:

 The popularity of farmers’ markets such as the Pyrmont Growers Market cannot be denied.
 Backed with noble ideals, farmers’ markets are continually rising in popularity from humble beginnings, but what does the future hold for this phenomenon?
 With a range of different theories starting to emerge on the future of farmers’ markets, a look into their history and growth may offer clues as to what we’re likely to see in their next generation.